asyncapi/glee/docs/getting-started.md

 weight: 80
 ---

+Before you get started with a glee project, let's take a high level view of Application structure what glee resonates with.

 ## Application structure

 Glee expects your project to have some files and folders with special names.
 When you run `asyncapi new glee`, [AsyncAPI CLI](https://github.com/asyncapi/cli) generates a boilerplate application structure by creating a new folder and populating an initial set of files as shown below.
 You can continue working in this default structure, adding new components, as described throughout the documentation of asyncapi cli.